 TS subjects identified their dominant decisions with frequencies well above 90%.
-In striking contrast to Baseline and OB subjects, their equilibrium compliance rates fell only slightly in more complex games, averaging about 90% even in games in which Baseline and OB compliance fell below random.
-This suggests that Baseline and OB subjects' low compliance in complex games is unlikely to be due to the difficulty of looking up payoffs via MouseLab or cognitive limitations.
+In striking contrast to Baseline and OB subjects, their equilibrium compliance rates fell only slightly in more complex games, averaging well over 90% even in games in which Baseline and OB compliance fell below random.
+This suggests that Baseline and OB subjects' low compliance in complex games was unlikely to be due to the difficulty of looking up payoffs via MouseLab or cognitive limitations.
 This leaves several possible explanations for the difference: TS subjects' training in identifying equilibria or their higher dismissal rate (see footnote 18); bounded rationality, in the form of decision rules that do not fully analyze others' incentives; a widespread prior understanding of others' decisions like that reflected in our Sophisticated type, coupled with a failure of common knowledge that most subjects are Sophisticated; or a combination of these.
 We now turn to a more detailed econometric investigation of the latter possibilities.

-C. Econometric Analysis of Decisions
+C. Econometric analysis of decisions

 In this section we conduct a maximum likelihood error-rate analysis of Baseline and OB subjects' decisions.
-Recall that our econometric model is a mixture model in which each subject's type is drawn from a common prior distribution over nine types and remains constant for all 18 games.53 Combining evidence from different patterns of deviation from types' decisions requires an error structure, which we specify as neutrally as possible, in the spirit of H&C's and EG&G's error-rate analyses.
+Recall that our econometric model is a mixture model in which each subject's type is drawn from a common prior distribution over nine types and remains constant for all 18 games.57 Combining evidence from different patterns of deviation from types' decisions requires an error structure, which we specify as neutrally as possible, in the spirit of H&C's and EG&G's error-rate analyses.
 We combine Naïve and Optimistic in this section because their decisions are not separated in our games.
-We include both
+58 We include both Sophisticated and L2, even though their decisions are separated only in one game for Column subjects, because we pool the data for Row and Column subjects.
+With these exceptions, any two of our types make different decisions in at least 2/18 games in each player role, and most types are separated much more than that.59